mongodb-labs/atlas-cli-plugin-terraform/docs/guide_clu2adv_dynamic_block.md

   }
 }
 ```
-This modified configuration file will have the same behavior as the original one, but it doesn't have individual blocks anymore, only the `dynamic` block, so it is supported by the plugin.
+This modified configuration file has the same behavior as the original one, but it doesn't have individual blocks anymore, only the `dynamic` block, so it is supported by the plugin.